tikv/rfcs/text/2019-11-13-follower-replication.md

 1. If all the members are requiring snapshots, choose the delegate randomly.
 2. Among the members who are requiring new entries, choose the node satisfies conditions below:

-    1. The progress has the maximal `match_index`.

 3. If no delegate is picked, the leader does Log Replication itself.
 Especially, if a group contains the leader it self, no delegate will be set.
 And the feature of enabling choosing delegate of such 'leader group' can be controlled by upper layer.

-If the delegate of a group is determined, it’ll be cached in memory for later usage until Groups configuration is changed or the delegate is evicted by rejection message.
+If the delegate of a group is determined, it’ll be cached in memory for later usage until `Groups` configuration is changed or the delegate is evicted by rejection message.
 And the flow control should be valid for any cached delegate.

 #### How delegate does replication